tasxatzial/tenzies-game/README.md

 # Tenzies game

+A game with a very simple purpose: Roll and match all ten dice to the same number.

-A project from the React basics module of the [Frontend Career Path](https://scrimba.com/learn/frontend) course on [Scrimba](https://scrimba.com).
+This is a project from the React basics module of the [Frontend Career Path](https://scrimba.com/learn/frontend) course on [Scrimba](https://scrimba.com).

 ## Implementation